adityakmehrotra/LeafAI/README.md

 1. **Upload an Image:** Navigate to the main page and upload a leaf image through the interface.
 2. **View Predictions:** Submit the image to view the prediction results.
 3. **Download Sample Image:** Click the "Download Sample Image" button if you do not have a leaf image ready for testing.
+4. **Create an Account:** Sign up to create a personal account, allowing access to additional features.
+5. **Log In:** Log in to your account to access personalized features.
+6. **View Prediction History:** After logging in, navigate to your dashboard to view previously uploaded leaf images and their prediction results, allowing you to track your identification history.

 ## Contributing
 Contributions to this project are welcome!
 Please fork the repository, make your changes, and submit a pull request for review.